 This program depends on volunteer ambassadors from the scientific community as well as effective partnerships with community leaders.

-Learn more about how to become an ambassador, how to partner with the National Academy of Sciences and National Academy of Engineering, or how to share an idea for an activity or program focused on the topic of energy.
+Learn more about how to become an ambassador, how to partner with the National Academy of Sciences, or how to share an idea for an activity or program focused on the topic of energy.

 The National Research Council’s 2010 set of reports, America’s Energy Future, provides a clear look at our current energy situation—and our options for the future.